This story first published in 2017.

 As for his home, the furry fella doesn’t live in the ceremonial stump.
 (He is taken there the night before.)
 He and a female groundhog named Phyllis live in “Phil’s Burrow.”
 Attached to the Punxsutawney Memorial Library, the indoor structure is built to resemble a natural habitat.
 Visitors can peer in through a window from outside and through another in the library’s children’s section.
 Adding a fake tree may have been a mistake: In 2012, Phil climbed into the ceiling.

 Because of their public roles, Phil and Phyllis stay semiactive and don’t hibernate fully in winter like most groundhogs, whose body temperatures drop and hearts slow to as few four beats a minute.
 They snooze more, however, sleeping 12 to 15 hours daily until March.

 As for Phil’s most publicized outing, what his mood will be on February 2 is the biggest mystery of all.
-When the stump was opened two years ago, Phil was asleep.
-Last year, Griffiths says, “he was like a wolverine.”
+When the stump was opened in 2015, Phil was asleep.
+The following year, Griffiths says, “he was like a wolverine.”